Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/BlogPost.md

 The primary purpose of this sample is to show how to instantiate and execute a complex machine learning project using the [Team Data Science Process (TDSP)](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) structure and templates in [Azure Machine Learning Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/).

 In this walkthrough, we demonstrate the usage of Word Embedding algorithms like Word2Vec algorithm and Sentiment Specfic Word Embedding (SSWE) Algorithm to predict Twitter sentiment polarity in Azure Machine Learning Workbench.
 The trained model is deployed to a web service using Azure Container Service(ACS).
 We are following Team Data Science Process to execute this project.
+The data used in this project is _Sentiment140_ dataset, which contains the actual content of the tweet (with emoticons removed) along with the polarity(positive and negative) of each of the tweet (neutral tweets are removed for this project) as well.
+Sentiment140 dataset has been labelled using the concept of distant supervision as explained in the paper **[Twitter Sentiment Classification Using Distant Supervision](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf)**

 This project is executed using [TDSP templates]((https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md)) which consist of the following parts: